cocos/cocos-docs/en/concepts/scene/shadow.md

 #### AutoAdapt Adaptive Shadow Calculation

 AutoAdapt adaptive shadow calculation automatically calculates the extent of shadow generation in the lightView and the proximity of the shadow camera.
+The **linearDepth** and **Packing** options used in v3.1.1 were removed in v3.3.0 in favor of automatically determining if the hardware supports them and turning them on if they do.

 ## Support dynamic batching to improve performance